gilmore-lab/databrary-analytics/README.md

 # databrary-analytics

-Code to produce and plot analytics about Databrary
+Code to produce and plot analytics about Databrary.

+## State of the Repository

+This [report](https://gilmore-lab.github.io/databrary-analytics/state-of-the-repo/) draws information from the other reports and summarizes key characteristics.

 ## Weekly report